 Students in the College may elect to pursue a major or a minor in Religious Studies.
 Students in other majors are invited to take electives in Religious Studies, which can complement programs in history, literature, philosophy, biology, economics, or sociology, to name just a few.

-Reflecting the discipline’s multiple perspectives, the courses offered in Religious Studies fall into three major areas:
+The courses offered in Religious Studies fall into three major areas:

 Historical Studies in Religious Traditions.
 Courses that investigate the development of particular religious traditions, including their social practices, rituals, scriptures, and beliefs in historical context.

 Constructive Studies in Religion.
 Courses that explore constructive or normative questions about the nature and conduct of human life that are raised by religious traditions, including work in philosophy of religions, ethics, and theology.